lseman/baldes/README.md

 </table>

-The algorithm is based on state-of-the-art RCESPP techniques, including interior point stabilization, limited memory subset row cuts and the so called bucket graph labelling.
+The algorithm is based on state-of-the-art RCESPP techniques, including interior point stabilization, limited memory subset row cuts, clustering branching, and the so called bucket graph labelling.

 ## 📝 Overview